OSVVM/Documentation/README.rst

 =====================================
 All OSVVM verification components use the OSVVM
 Model Independent Transaction for Streaming and Address Bus Interfaces.
-These packages establish the pattern for transactions that each verification component should consider supporting.
+These packages are our internal standard for the transaction interface and transaction API.
 Not all verification components will support all transactions - however, they should list which ones they do support in their user guide.